+During the past year, we started the important work of exploring pathways to accelerate our climate change initiatives.
 We partnered with a consulting firm to help us develop a roadmap for reducing Endeavour's emissions.
+Learn more in the accompanying case study.